-- 1. Use of the Up-Flow Filter system after wet detention or after a vault at the end of pipe must include a provision to bypass stormwater when the flow is in excess of the treatment rate.
+- Use of the Up-Flow Filter system after wet detention or after a vault at the end of pipe must include a provision to bypass stormwater when the flow is in excess of the treatment rate.
 The treatment rate is expressed as inches over the watershed.
 The percentage of bypass is used to calculate the annual effectiveness. - 2.
 Use a diversion structure to direct the treatment volume into the Up-Flow Filter and to bypass higher flows into a downstream conveyance system. - 3.
 The design rate of filtration for up-flow filters is greater than or equal to 20 inches/hour because of cost and space constraints.
 Slower rates can be used especially if effectiveness increases.
-Table 6.10.1 shows the filtration rates in common use and those necessary to achieve the desired effectiveness when using the media of Table 6.10.1.
-Additional details for design rates are found in Wanielista, et. al. (2014) that is online at: http://www.dot.state.fl.us/research-center/Completed\Proj/Summary\RD/FDOT-BDK78-977-19-rpt.pdf.
-Also when using the BMPTRAINS model, user defined media data may be entered into the program. - 4.
-The depth of an up-flow filter is at least 30 inches.
+Table 4.10.1. shows the filtration rates in common use and those necessary to achieve the desired effectiveness when using the media of Table 4.10.1.
+Additional details for design rates are found in "Demonstration Bio Media for Ultra-urban Stormwater Treatment", Wanielista, et. al. (2014).

+Also, when using the BMPTRAINS model, user defined media data may be entered into the program.

+- 4. The depth of an up-flow filter is at least 30 inches.
 This depth typically allows for the residence time necessary to remove nutrients.
 For nitrogen removal, the up-flow filter must remain wet.
 A wet condition is not necessary if phosphorus removal is only needed. - 5.
-For phosphorus removal using the media of Table 6.10.1, the design rate of ortho-phosphate (OP) removal is 0.25 mg of OP/gram of media.
+For phosphorus removal using biosorption actived media (BAM), such as the media listed in Table 4.10.1, the design rate of ortho-phosphate (OP) removal is 0.25 mg of OP/gram of media.
 This rate is used to determine the replacement or maintenance time for the filter.
-Typically maintenance or replacement times are set at greater than 2 years.
-Even though particulate matter is removed by the Up-Flow Filter most of the particulate matter is removed by sedimentation in the pre-treatment area of a vault or within the wet detention pond
+Typically, maintenance or replacement times are set at greater than two years.
+Even though particulate matter is removed by the Up-Flow Filter most of the particulate matter is removed by sedimentation in the pre-treatment area of a vault or within the wet detention pond.
+There are numerous types of BAM from various manufacturers.
+The requirements for approval to use a particular BAM mixture are contained in the BAM specification in the appendices of this manual.

-A typical schematic of an Up-Flow Filter system used at the discharge of a wet detention system or detention vault are shown in Figures 6.10.2 and 6.10.3.
+A typical schematic of an Up-Flow Filter system used at the discharge of a wet detention system or detention vault are shown in Figures 4.10.2 and 4.10.3.